 - Many organisations have well organised training programmes which would include allowing you to study part time for relevant qualifications at NC, NQ and HNC levels.

-- You might be able to study towards a relevant Scottish Vocational Qualification (SVQ) at levels 2 or 3 while you are working.
+- You might be able to study towards a relevant Scottish Vocational Qualification (SVQ) at SCQF Level 5, 6 or 7, such as Estate Maintenance or Environmental Conservation, while you are working.

 - You would also be able to take short training courses to keep your knowledge up to date.